History of exploration

 Hydrogen sulphide layer

 Unusual feature of Great Blue Hole is turbid, a brownish layer of water at the depth of 90 – 101 m, enriched with hydrogen sulfide H2S.
 Water above it and below it is lucid – with the difference that below this layer the water does not contain oxygen.
-Bottom of Great Blue Hole is lifeless, covered with large pieces of limestone.
+The bottom of the Great Blue Hole is lifeless, covered with large pieces of limestone.

 West Wall Cave